Cascade Mall: Mass shooting

 Five people were killed in a mass shooting at the mall on September 23, 2016.
-The shooter was Arcan Cetin, a 20-year-old emigrant from Turkey.
+The shooter was Arcan Cetin, a 20-year-old immigrant from Turkey.

-Closure
+Closure and sale

-On June 9, 2020, Cascade Mall announced that it would close permanently on June 30, citing the impacts of the COVID-19 pandemic.
+On June 9, 2020, Cascade Mall announced that it would close permanently as a mall with interior access on June 30, citing the impacts of the COVID-19 pandemic in Washington.
 The interior is set to close, while exterior-facing tenants will be able to continue to operate.
+The mall was acquired by Burlington Investment Properties, the owners of the adjacent outlet mall, in April 2023 for $18.5 million.
+It was rebranded as the Burlington Gallery in 2024 and new tenants were announced with a focus on non-retail uses; these include a church, pickleball club, and restaurants.